Breakthrough Dialogue 2017: Democracy in the Anthropocene

 June 21-23, 2017

-Breakthrough Institute is excited to announce that the 2017 Breakthrough Dialogue will take place Wednesday, June 21, through Friday, June 23, at Cavallo Point in Sausalito, California.
+The 2017 Breakthrough Dialogue took place Wednesday, June 21, through Friday, June 23, at Cavallo Point in Sausalito, California.
 Breakthrough Dialogue is the research organization’s signature annual event, where its international network of Senior Fellows, Generation Fellows, scholars, policy makers, and allies gather to build an optimistic and pragmatic vision of the future.
 The theme of this year’s event is “Democracy in the Anthropocene.”

 Democracy in the Anthropocene